vcz-fr/TheFollowUp/_posts/2014/03/2014-03-06-huvr-hoverboard.md

 tweet: "Wait, is this a hoverboard just like in Back to the Future 2?"
 ---

+## Additional information

-Does it seem crazy how technology evolved over the last decades?
+Doesn't it seem crazy how technology evolved over the last decades?
 Not the personal transportation industry, this hoverboard is obviously an impossible feat of engineering.
 I am talking about the cinema and the virtual effects industry.
 How clearing objects and making people believe the impossible.
-This also has its downsides, see the history of [Magic Leap](https://www.magicleap.com/){:rel="nofollow"} for reference.
+This also has its downsides, see the history of [Magic Leap](https://www.magicleap.com/){:rel="nofollow"}
+for reference.